General Questions (also see this page for general Yale-NUS FAQs about majors and minors)

 At least three elements differentiate us from other programmes.
 First, Environmental Studies at Yale-NUS builds on an innovative common curriculum in the sciences, social sciences, and humanities.
-This curriculum provides the opportunity for extraordinary integration across fields of knowledge within environmental studies. ~~ Second, our ES curriculum is organized to enable students to see environmental problems from multiple angles and around different ways of questioning.
+This curriculum provides the opportunity for extraordinary integration across fields of knowledge within environmental studies. ~~ Second, our ES curriculum allows students to see environmental problems from multiple angles and around different ways of questioning.
 In the environmental field, an ability (and the courage!) to ask the right questions about environmental challenges is often more important than immediately arriving at or ‘knowing’ the right answers.
 We find that this emphasis on asking good questions best serves our students, given that the environmental problems of tomorrow may bear little resemblance to today’s challenges.
-It also reflects our liberal arts DNA at Yale-NUS, which emphasises creative thinking and liberating action in the service of shared prosperity and intergenerational equity. ~~ Finally, while other ES programmes emphasise breadth of knowledge, we balance breadth and depth by requiring students to take a small suite of compulsory foundation courses, and then develop an area of specialisation and complete a final project that integrates key themes and methodologies in our field.
+It also reflects our liberal arts DNA at Yale-NUS, which emphasises creative thinking and liberating action in the service of shared prosperity and intergenerational equity. ~~ Finally, while other ES programmes emphasise breadth of knowledge, we balance breadth and depth by requiring students to take a small suite of compulsory foundation courses, and to develop an area of specialisation and complete a final project that integrates key themes and methodologies in our field.
 Perhaps one or more of the areas of specialisation designed by our students speaks to your passions.

 6. How established is Environmental Studies at Yale-NUS College?